newkilho/ConvertShortOpenTag/README.md

 # ConvertShortOpenTag

-Convert PHP short tag to long open tag
+Convert PHP short open tag to long open tag

 # How to use